paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### ReactivateItem

-Reactivating an item may require additional activities.
+To reactivate an item may require additional activities.
 Reopen the connection, restart the prefab or whatever.
 The actions are the same as above with R replacing D.

 #### Using a Cached Item